 Loud, deep, resonant snore repeated at irregular intervals.
 Large choruses sound like hogs at feeding time.

-Southwestern and west-central Indiana.
-Isolated population in the southeast region.
-Very uncommon.
+Southwestern Indiana.
+Isolated population in southeast region.
+Rare.
 Endangered in Indiana.

 Nocturnal beetles, crayfish, small amphibians and reptiles.